John H. Tarlow

 He is the founder of the Montana State Bar Construction Law Section and the Montana Construction Law Institute (an annual construction law conference sponsored by the State Bar of Montana).
 He has also held a variety of national leadership positions in the American Bar Association Forum on Construction Law.

-Buzz is also a LEED Green Associate, a licensed pilot and a mandolin, bass and guitar picker.
+Buzz is also a LEED Green Associate, a licensed pilot and an electric bass and guitar player.

 University of Connecticut (B.A., cum laude, with distinction in Economics, 1981); Boston University (J.D., 1985)